 - Dilated pupils

 Ecstasy is a very addictive drug.
 Cravings for the drug start as soon as the comedown begins- causing serotonin and dopamine levels to crash.

 Encourage your loved ones to talk to you openly about their drug use to gauge if they have a problem.
 If your loved one is showing signs of addiction, and there has been a notable change in their behaviour, encourage them to seek addiction treatment without delay.

 How Long Does MDMA Stay in Your System?

-How long MDMA stays in your system for is dependent on several personal factors, the main factors being:
+How long MDMA stays in your system is dependent on several personal factors, the main factors being:

 - Your body mass index

 - The amount of the drug taken can affect how long it will remain in the system.

 - The use of multiple drugs can affect the length of time that any single drug remains in an individual’s system.
-For instance, using MDMA with alcohol, a common practice, will result in the liver giving priority to metabolizing alcohol before it metabolizes any other substances.
+For instance, using MDMA with alcohol, a common practice will result in the liver giving priority to metabolising alcohol before it metabolises any other substances.
 This could extend the length of time that it would remain in the system.

 - Your age and gender

 - Genetic factors can also affect the rate at which specific drugs are metabolised.

 As a general guide, the drug can stay in your system for 3-4 days with light to moderate use.
 MDMA can be detected in urine for 3-4 days after consumption and 1-2 days in blood.
 Hair strand tests can detect traces of MDMA for up to 3 months or longer.